ucsb-cs148-w26/pj02-ai-cooking/README.md

 **Description:**

-This app helps people who do not know how to cook, feel stuck on what to make, or want to eat healthier using the ingredients they already have; it also keeps track of the date of food stored in and provides advise of recipies that will prioritize the food in order to finish them before decaying.
+This app helps people who do not know how to cook, feel stuck on what to make, or want to eat healthier using the ingredients they already have.
+It does this by keeping track of the user's inventory of food and provides recipies that will prioritize food about to go bad in order to finish them before decaying.

 **Group Members:**